 The Indiana-Michigan State game turned out to be the darkest chapter in the Spartans’ basketball history.
 Michigan State’s 10 black players walked out on Ganakas, a classy man who deserved better.
 Ganakas’ improvised varsity lineup was left with three white freshmen recruits.
 One was starter Jeff Tropf; the other two were seeing time on the JV squad.

-As the startling scene unfolded, I wonder what the future Coach K observed about a basketball team in crisis and how Knight supported Ganakas as a colleague.
+As the startling scene unfolded, I wonder how the future Coach K observed a basketball team in crisis.
+He saw Knight support Ganakas as a respected colleague.
 If I ever had a one-on-one with Coach K, that’s what I’d ask him.

 Knight had approached Ganakas a couple hours before the game.
 He volunteered to have Quinn Buckner, an Indiana black player and Renaissance Man, talk with the Spartans’ black players.